ShahariarSohan/ShahariarSohan/README.md

 ---

 ### 👨‍💻 About Me
-I’m Shahariar Sohan, a backend-focused MERN stack developer passionate about building scalable, maintainable systems.
+I’m Shahariar Sohan, a MERN stack developer passionate about building scalable, maintainable systems.
 I enjoy working with databases, servers, and clean architecture, and I’m focused on designing efficient APIs, optimizing queries, and writing modular, reliable backend code.